-The Bank's By-Laws provides that directors shall not receive any remuneration, as such directors, except for reasonable per diems.
-Only the President and CEO of the executive directors is entitled to remuneration benefit by virtue of being officer of the Bank.
+The Bank's By-Laws provides that Directors shall not receive any remuneration as Directors, except for reasonable per diems.
+Only the President and CEO is entitled to remuneration benefit by virtue of being officer of the Bank.
 All Directors are entitled to a specific per diem for attendance to board meetings and on board level committee meetings.

-The remuneration of the senior management is commensurate to individual's qualification and experience, nature of job, position and level of responsibilities with reference to approved salary scale.
-The Bank grants increase based on Bank and individual performance based thru annual appraisal.
+The remuneration of the senior management is commensurate to the individual's qualification and experience, nature of job, position and level of responsibilities with reference to approved salary scale.
+The Bank grants increases based on the Bank's and the individual's performance thru annual appraisal.

-The four (4) most highly compensated management officers are the President and CEO, Bank Operations Manager, Valencia Branch Manager and Credit Unit Head.
+The four most highly compensated management officers are the President and CEO, Bank Operations Manager, Valencia Branch Manager and Credit Officer I.